pdgilbert/i2c-test/README.md

 ## Loading

 For example, with `openocd`, `gdb`, `.cargo/config` with needed runners, and an appropriate probe
-in place then in one window run
+in place then in one window start
 ```
 openocd -f interface/stlink.cfg -f target/$PROC.cfg
 ```